-If your children love popping balloons, make a maze with clues hidden in the balloons.
+If your children love popping balloons, make a maze with obscure clues concealed within the balloons.
 They should pop a balloon to get the hint and proceed.

 6. Locks and keys

-No escape room game is complete without locks and keys.
+Every creative escape room game requires locks and keys.
 You can include regular locks, digital locks, and numerical locks.
 Hide the keys in strategic places so that your child can search them in sequence and open the locks to escape.

 Children as young as four are interested in solving riddles.
 You can use riddles to help your child get out of an escape room.
 These also help them learn to think laterally and communicate better.

 The escape room idea involves your children solving a jigsaw puzzle before moving on to the next stage.
 You can use a jigsaw puzzle you already have or even make one from an old photograph or a template.
 These puzzles usually have a code to be cracked.